Learning Bilinear Models of Actuated Koopman Generators from Partially-Observed Trajectories: EM algorithm for learning Koopman generator approximations

-During the forward pass, the Kalman filter \cite{Kalman1960new} computes the posterior covariance of each state $\vect{z}_l$ given the observations $\vect{y}_0, \ldots, \vect{y}_l$ up to the $l$th time step using an efficient recursion process.
+During the forward pass, the posterior covariance of each state $\vect{z}_l$ given the observations $\vect{y}_0, \ldots, \vect{y}_l$ up to the $l$th time step is computed using an efficient recursion process.
 Let us denote posterior means and covariances by

 and keep in mind that we are ultimately looking for $\vmuhat_l = \vmuhat_{l\vert L}$, $\mSighat_{l,l} = \mSighat_{l,l\vert L}$, and $\mSighat_{l,l+1} = \mSighat_{l,l+1\vert L}$.
 Initially, given no observations from the trajectory, we set